grokify/spectrum/docs/openapi3/inspect/missing_descriptions.md

 Descriptions are important to aid understanding of various objects in the OpenAPI spec.

-Swaggman provides an ability to list operation parameters and schema properties with missing descriptions.
+Spectrum provides an ability to list operation parameters and schema properties with missing descriptions.

 ## Missing Operation Parameter Descriptions